 Early miners were forced to post lookouts for the Indians, and the ore was found in such limited quantities that miners didn’t begin to search the area in large numbers until U.S. Troops arrived in 1866.
 Even then, Indian attacks were frequent and heavy.

 But, when a large vein was found at what would become the Carissa Mine, the miners flooded in, bringing their families with them.
 By 1868, South Pass City boasted over 250 buildings, 1,000 people, and hundreds of claims.
-South Pass City was the first of three mining camps in what was called the Sweetwater Mining District that was established.
+South Pass City was the first of three mining camps in the Sweetwater Mining District.
 Atlantic City and Miners Delight soon followed.
 In 1870, Fort Stambaugh was built as a permanent post for U.S. Troops to protect the settlers and the miners.

 South Pass City hummed with excitement as its ½ mile-long main street boasted numerous hotels, restaurants, general stores, two newspapers, doctors, a bowling alley, and dozens of the ever-popular saloons always found in popular mining camps.

-The mining district continued to boom, growing to as many as 3,000 residents, as miners looking for investors and newspapers promoting further settlement in the area, exaggerated the amount of gold in the region.
-The settlement was so significant that it became the county seat of Carter County when the area was still part of Dakota Territory.
+The mining district continued to boom, growing to as many as 3,000 residents.
+Miners looking for investors and newspapers promoting further settlement in the area exaggerated the region’s amount of gold.
+The settlement was so significant that it became the county seat of Carter County when it was still part of Dakota Territory.
 When Carter County became part of Wyoming Territory in 1869 and the county was renamed Sweetwater, it remained the county seat until 1873.
-(Later Sweetwater County would become part of Fremont County when it was formed in 1884.)
+(Later, Sweetwater County would become part of Fremont County when it was formed in 1884.)

 But, for South Pass City, its great boom wouldn’t last, and just two years after its establishment would begin to show its first signs of declining.
 Hitting a slump in early 1869, the town resurged briefly after outside capital was poured into the area but, would slump again as expenses and hardships to recover the gold proved too costly for most miners.
 By 1872, the town only was occupied by only a few hundred people.